ericberglund117/jimmy-chips/README.md

 - Player scoring
 - Backend database to store game results and player information
 - Sockets so that multiple people can interact with the application at the same time
+- Making more chips available and allowing players to select which chips they want to play with